Arm-Examples/CMSIS-Zephyr/README.md

 > **NOTE**
 >
->  This repository is now replaced with https://github.com/Open-CMSIS-Pack/Zephyr-Alif
+>  This repository is replaced with https://github.com/Open-CMSIS-Pack/Zephyr-Alif

 # CMSIS-Zephyr
 This repository contains examples showing how to use the Arm CMSIS Debugger with Zephyr-based projects.